Psycojoker/voltairine/DEPLOY.md

     pip install gunicorn  # production wsgi server

     pip install psycopg2  # for postgresql, you might need to install the debian pkg for postgresql headers (the one with "-dev" in it)

-## Configure the database

-    python manage.py syncdb  # create a superuser when ask

-    # if you failed to create a super user you can run:
-    # python manage.py createsuperuser
-    python manage.py makemigrations

-    # yes, again
-    python manage.py syncdb

-## A first test of the installation

-    python manage.py runserver

-If it runs without any error, it's a good sign.
-You can look at
-<code>http://localhost:8000</code> to a play a bit with it if you want (with
-curl or something like that).
-You can also run it this way to access if from outside the server on which it is running (or change the port):

-    python manage.py runserver 0.0.0.0:8000

-**Never run this setup in production**.

 ## Add the production configuration

 Create the file `/home/soya/soya/soya/settings_local.py` and **adapt** the